Physician Non-Compete Agreements

 You can’t badmouth the employer in some way.
 In the non-solicitation clause, you would be prohibited from actively soliciting patients, employees, other physicians, independent contractors, and business vendors from the employer.
 And then there would also be a non-compete.

-What Does Non-compete Prohibit Health Care Providers From?
+What Does a Non-Compete Prohibit Health Care Providers From?

 The non-compete essentially prohibits the physician from working within a specialty for a period in a certain geographic area.
 Let’s get into the details of that.